 - Chronic sinusitis, by definition, involves more than 12 weeks of symptoms.
 Children may complain of pain or pressure in the face, and always have thick, yellow-green nasal drainage.

-Jeffe also listens to the cough for clues.
+The doctor also will listen to the cough for clues.
 In many cases, a dry cough can suggest that it's related to an allergy or asthma.
 A wet or productive (phlegmy) cough can sometimes indicate a problem other than asthma, like pertussis, mycoplasma or pneumonia.

 Wheezing, or breathing with a whistling or rattling sound in the chest, it what most people think of when they hear asthma.